-E. Supplemental Guidance to Guidebook entitled "Choosing an Environmentally Safe Site."
-Additional environmental information on the protection and conservation of natural resources, such as the protection of endangered and threatened species, and manmade hazards is included as Appendix C to the NOFA.

-- F. Sample State/Tribal Historic Preservation Office Letter.
+- Supplemental Guidance to Guidebook entitled "Choosing an Environmentally Safe Site."
+Additional environmental information on the protection and conservation of natural resources, such as the protection of endangered and threatened species, and manmade hazards is included as Appendix C to the NOFA. - U. Sample State/Tribal Historic Preservation Office Letter.
 Appendix B to the NOFA includes a sample letter that Sponsors may use to submit to the SHPO/THPO to attempt to initiate consultation with the SHPO/THPO and to request their review of the proposed project.
-Sponsors may, however, continue to develop and use their own letters to request the SHPO/THPO review of their projects. - G. Supportive Services Plan.
+Sponsors may, however, continue to develop and use their own letters to request the SHPO/THPO review of their projects. - V. Supportive Services Plan.
 The Exhibit for providing a description of the provision of services and the supportive services plan is now Exhibit 5.
-It was previously a part of Exhibit 4. - H. Form HUD-50071, Certification of Payments to Influence Federal Transactions.
-The submission of Form HUD-50071 is no longer required.
-Form HUD-424B, Applicant Assurances and Certifications, provides the information previously contained in Form HUD-50071.
-Therefore, by signing the Form HUD-424B, Sponsors are, in fact, certifying to compliance with the requirements regarding payments to influence federal transactions.
-Sponsors are still required to submit SF-LLL, Disclosure of Lobbying Activities, if necessary, to report such activities. - Project Development Timeline.
-In keeping with the I. Department's Policy Priorities for FYs 2003 and 2004 for requiring applicants to be accountable for their performance and achieving results, Sponsors are now required to submit under Exhibit 3(h), a project development timeline that lists the major development stages for the project with the associated dates for completing the stages.
+It was previously a part of Exhibit 4. - W. Project Development Timeline.
+In keeping with the Department's Policy Priorities for FYs 2004 and 2005 for requiring applicants to be accountable for their performance and achieving results, Sponsors are now required to submit under Exhibit 3(h), a project development timeline that lists the major development stages for the project with the associated dates for completing the stages.
 Sponsors have to identify the development stages to get the projects to initial closing and start of construction within the 18-month term of the fund reservation period as well as the full completion of the project, through final closing.
 Information from this Exhibit is used to assist the Field Office in scoring applications under Rating Factor 5, which has been renamed "Achieving Results and Program Evaluation."
-The previous optional Exhibit asking the Sponsor to describe its plan for getting the project to initial closing and start of construction within 18 months of the fund reservations (previously Exhibit 4(c)(iv)) has been eliminated. - J. Expiration of Funds.
-The FYs 2003 and 2004 Consolidated Appropriations Resolutions require all 202/811 FYs 2003 and 2004 funds to be obligated by September 30, 2006.
+The previous optional Exhibit asking the Sponsor to describe its plan for getting the project to initial closing and start of construction within 18 months of the fund reservations (previously Exhibit 4(c)(iv)) has been eliminated.

+X. Expiration of Funds.
+The FYs 2003, and 2004 Consolidated Appropriations Resolutions requires all 202/811 FYs 2003, 2004, funds to be obligated by September 30, 2006.
 No funds can be disbursed from the account after September 30, 2011.
 The project must be completed through final closing no later than September 30, 2011.
 All unexpended balances, including any remaining balance on PRAC contracts will be cancelled as of October 1, 2011.
-Other current appropriations will have to fund any amounts needed to maintain PRAC payments for any remaining term on the affected contract beyond September 30, 2011.
+Other current appropriations will have to fund any amounts needed to maintain PRAC payments for any remaining term on the affected contracts beyond September 30, 2011.

-The FY 2002 Appropriations Act requires all 202/811 FY 2002 funds to be obligated by September 30, 2004.
-No funds can be disbursed from the account after September 30, 2009.
-The project must be completed through final closing no later than September 30, 2009.
-All unexpended balances, including any remaining balance on PRAC contracts will be cancelled as of October 1, 2009.
-Other current appropriations will have to fund any amounts needed to maintain PRAC payments for any remaining term on the affected contract beyond September 30, 2009.
+The FY 2005 Appropriations Act requires all 202 FY 2005 funds to be obligated by September 30, 2008.
+No funds can be disbursed from the account after September 30, 2013.
+The project must be completed through final closing no later than September 30, 2013.
+All unexpended balances, including any remaining balance on PRAC contracts will be cancelled as of October 1, 2013.
+Other current appropriations will have to fund any amounts needed to maintain PRAC payments for any remaining term on the affected contract beyond September 30, 2013.